“You can do this, little girl,” he said. “You will be a good mother.”

 St. Charles City-County Library Local Author Fair – Spring 2020 – Date TBD

 Do you know of an organization, book club, fair, coffee shop, book store, etc. that would be interested in hosting an author talk, book signing, or needs an event speaker?
-I’m working on my schedule for the upcoming year and would love to meet some new faces!
+I would love to meet some new faces!
 If so, send me a note via the contact page.

 Share the Book Love